Automatic identification of word senses

 How are senses identified?

 A sense model was trained on a large corpus.
-When the function is activated, the model is applied on the collocations in the word sketch.
+When the function is activated, the model is applied to the collocations in the word sketch.

 In more detail

 There is one model per language.
-The language model is trained on word sketch triples and represents the senses as word embeddings.
+The language model (the Adaptive Skip-gram model) is trained on word sketch triples and represents the senses as word embeddings.
 The senses from the model are mapped onto (some of) the collocations from the word sketch to cluster the collocations.

-Unlike all other tools in Sketch Engine making use of traditional statistics, the word sense induction in the word sketch makes use of AI.
+Unlike all other tools in Sketch Engine making use of traditional statistics, the word sense induction in the word sketch makes use of AI, specifically the Adaptive Skip-gram model.

 Why no sense names?